samuelmv29/scheduler/README.md

 ## Graph

 You'll have to make a graph for this assignment.
 The graph should show the number of time slices a set of three processes receives over time, where the processes have a 3:2:1 ratio of tickets (e.g., process A might have 30 tickets, process B 20, and process C 10).
 The graph is likely to be pretty boring, but should clearly show that your lottery scheduler works as desired.
-THe graph must be submitted as a PDF file at the top level of your repo.
+The graph must be submitted as a PDF file at the top level of your repo.

+To gather this data you will need to write an application that forks three children and each child runs measuring the amount of the processor time each gets.

 ## BUILDING AND RUNNING XV6